 With origins in lean manufacturing, many of the principles found in system automation have, in recent years, been more widely adopted by other sectors, including the service and human resources industries.
 In automated systems, operations are performed with a reduced level of human participation compared with corresponding manual processes.
-This allows organizations to eliminate redundant tasks and streamline processes for simplicity and efficiency, and give employees much-needed time for other job responsibilities.
+This allows organizations to eliminate redundant tasks, streamline processes for simplicity and efficiency, and give employees much-needed time for other job responsibilities.

 What does this mean when applied to the grant cycle?

 Manufacturers are producing a product, but so are you.
 Your products are funder reports, constituent updates, annual reports, and the services your organization delivers.
 In the world of grants, business process automation increases productivity by reducing the time required to perform repetitive tasks.
 This is compelling for nonprofits because it leads to lower costs, improved program efficacy, and ultimately, direct benefits for constituents.
 Automation also leads to less waste, which can result in additional cost savings and a more effective production process.

 Technology and automation increase productivity by reducing the time it takes to perform repetitive tasks.